General Relativistic Calculations for White Dwarf Stars: Stability of White Dwarf Stars

-This is the central density at which the star becomes unstable aganist the gravitational pull.
-As noted above, this expression for the onset density of gravitaional instabilty is an approximation, as it is based on Eq.\ (\ref{eq:twenty}).
-The critical values for the central density for a few white dwarf stars following from Eq.\ (\ref{eq:twentytwo}) are shown in Column~3 of Table~2.
+At this critical value of the central density, the star becomes unstable against the gravitational pull.
+As noted above, this expression for the onset density of gravitational instability is based on the above approximate expression for $E_T$.
+The critical values for the central density $\rho^{\rm ST}_c$ for a few white dwarf stars following from Eq.\ (\ref{eq:twentytwo}) are shown in Column~2 of Table~3.

-In our present calculations, we take an alternative route to obtain the critical values for the central density.
-Thus we obtain the critical central density $\rho_{c}$ from the solution of the full TOV equations [namely, Eqs.\ (\ref{eq:twelve}) and (\ref{eq:thirteen})] without making any approximations.
+In our present calculations, we take an alternative route to obtain the critical values for the central density, denoted by $\rho_c^{\rm TOVS}$.
+Thus we obtain the critical central density $\rho_{c}^{\rm TOVS}$ from the solution of the full TOV equations [namely, Eqs.\ (\ref{eq:five}) and (\ref{eq:six}) coupled with Salpter EoS given by Eqs. (\ref{eq:esalp}) and (\ref{eq:psalp})] without making any approximations.
 Thus, our results are expected to be close to exact.

-The plot in Fig.~2 shows the dependence of mass on central density as a result of computation based on the TOV equation [(\ref{eq:twelve}) and (\ref{eq:thirteen})].
-The mass of the star increases with increase in the central density until a maximum is reached beyond which it falls down.
-The positive slope ($\frac{\partial M}{\partial \rho_c}>0$) corresponds to the stable portion whereas the negative slope ($\frac{\partial M}{\partial \rho_c}<0$) to the unstable portion.
-The plot also predicts a maximum stable mass a white dwarf can achieve, which is very nearly $1.397\,M_\odot$.
-This corresponds to a central density of $2.359\times10^{10}$ g/cm$^3$.
-For higher values of density, the star becomes unstable and collapses under its own gravitational pull.
+The plot in Fig.~3 shows the dependence of masses on the central densities $\rho_0$ of $^4_2$He and $^{56}_{26}$Fe white dwarf stars as a result of computation based on the TOV equation coupled with Salpter EoS.
+We see that the mass of the star increases with increase in the central density until a maximum is reached beyond which it falls down.
+The positive slope ($\frac{\partial M}{\partial \rho_0}>0$) corresponds to the stable portion whereas the negative slope ($\frac{\partial M}{\partial \rho_0}<0$) to the unstable portion.
+The plot also predicts a maximum stable mass a white dwarf can achieve, which are very nearly $1.4081M_\odot$ for $^4_2$He and $1.1565M_\odot$ for $^{56}_{26}$Fe white dwarfs.
+These correspond to central densities of $2.4230\times10^{10}$ g/cm$^3$ for $^4_2$He and $2.9637\times10^{10}$ g/cm$^3$ for $^{56}_{26}$Fe white dwarfs.
+For higher values of the densities, the stars become unstable and collapse under their own gravitational pull.

-Fig.~3 gives a plot of dependence of mass on $\xi_0$, where the mass on ordinate is in the units of $M_\odot$ ($=1.98892\times10^{33}$ g).
-The plot shows increase in mass with increase in $\xi_0$ until a maximum mass is reached at $\xi_0=15.2$.
-After this value the curve steeps down to a value of $0.423\,M_\odot$ for $\xi_0=35.059$.
-The steep part of the curve shows the gravitational collapse of the white dwarf star against the degenerate pressure of the electron gas.
-Beyond the maxima the degenerate pressure is not sufficient to withstand the gravitational pull resulting in a collapse.